OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/paraboloid-tutorial.rst

 .. testcode:: parab

-    from openmdao.components import ConstraintComp
+    from openmdao.components import ExecComp

-We'll use a ConstraintComp to represent our constraint in the model.
+We'll use an `ExecComp` to represent our constraint in the model.
+An ExecComp is a shortcut that lets us easily create a component that defines a simple expression for us.

 .. testcode:: parab